bayejidhawlader/assignment-12-kenno-resale-website-client/README.md

 ## A buyer can purchase any product from the website

-## Admin can see all buyers and sellers lists by logging into his dashboard

-## I have created a route named admin, where the admin can delete any buyer or seller from his dashboard by logging in.
+## I have created a route named admin

+## Admin can see all buyers and sellers lists by logging into his dashboard, admin can delete any buyer or seller from his dashboard by logging in.

+## A seller can add products and can see all the products he has added